 2. Each action you take will train your client, so be sure you’re sticking to your own policies.
 You’ll look unprofessional if you fail to lead by example and then quote lines from your contract that don’t match what you’re actually doing.
 For example, don’t set a boundary of “no weekend correspondence” and then request a video call on Saturday morning.

-Note: If you’re absolutely overwhelmed, don’t worry.
+If you’re absolutely overwhelmed, don’t worry.
 It’s okay if this takes a little time.
 Work through each step and be patient with the process.
-Any/all of these items can (and likely will) change and evolve over time.
+Any/all of these items listed above will evolve over time.
+Plan on that, and don’t try to make anything “perfect” when you’re starting out.